 Please support my book with a review -- anywhere!
-Word-of-mouth and reviews are the best!
+Word-of-mouth and online reviews are the best!

 "It is a rare pleasure to go for a walk among the trees with someone who clearly knows and loves them as much as I do.
 There is a wealth of scientific and botanical knowledge here (Linnaeus would be proud!) but much more than that, we find also a true depth of feeling and understanding.
 'Each tree,' writes Stephanie Mirocha, 'is a world unto itself.'
 And so it is.
 But there is a dimension--a near mystical connection, perhaps--where the world of the tree touches and reflects the inner world of the human being.
 Someone who is hurting, perhaps.
 In need of guidance.
 Of comfort or inspiration.
 It is of that world--that connection--that Stephanie writes so beautifully.
 She says that in getting to know the trees, she has also found herself.
 I suspect that may be the case for any reader who treks among the trees with her."